-During this introductory 2-week program, there is extensive work done outside the classroom.
-In addition to the class meetings and webinar, participants should expect to spend another 10-15 hours per week on customer discovery and course assignments.
-At the conclusion of the program, you will remain connected with your ICAP trainers and SBDC Business Advisors to continue your progress on the Five Steps to Startup Success over the following 12 months.
+During this introductory program, there is extensive work done outside the virtual classroom.
+In addition to the virtual class meetings, participants should expect to spend another 10-15 hours per week on customer discovery and course assignments.
+At the conclusion of the program, you will remain connected with your ICAP adjunct to continue your progress on the Five Steps to Startup Success over the following 6 to 24 months.

 The introductory program is designed to generate a maximum impact over a relatively short duration and should be considered a required first step for anyone interested in commercializing a technology or product, whether through a startup or licensing arrangement.
-Some graduates of this cohort may be eligible to apply to NSF’s full National Seven-week I-Corps Program, which includes non-dilutive grants for customer discovery and prototype development.
+Some graduates of this cohort may be eligible to apply to NSF’s Seven-week National I-Corps Program, which includes non-dilutive grants for customer discovery and prototype development.
 Additionally, this program can help teams develop better submissions for SBIR and CRCF grants from Virginia’s Center for Innovative Technologies.

 Your ICAP Instructor

-Bob Smith is currently the Director of the Innovation Commercialization Assistance Program (ICAP), a program funded by the Commonwealth of Virginia and administered by George Mason University and the Virginia Small Business Development Center Network (VSBDC).
-Here he helps researchers, inventors, and technology startups develop their technology commercialization and technology business startup efforts.
-He’s also an instructor with the NSF’s DC I-Corp Node.
+Bob Smith is currently the Director of I-Corps at George Washington University where he helps researchers, inventors, and technology startups develop their technology commercialization and technology business startup efforts.
+He is also an instructor with the NSF’s DC I-Corp Node.

 Bob has 30+ years’ experience in innovation and entrepreneurship.
 He is the Chairman of CollegeFactual.com, a leading college rankings website.
 He’s held senior management positions at Congressional Quarterly and America Online in sales, marketing, and new product development and was the founder and CEO of the first nation-wide online city guide, Digital City.
 As an executive, angel investor, and advisor he has helped companies in e-commerce, e-government, identity management, content publishing, geospatial analytics, data science, and local media go from launch through to favorable exits.